anyboxhq/anybox-alfred-workflow/README.md

 3. Go to “Alfred › Workflows › Anybox › Configure Workflow” to enter API key.

+4. Type in default keyword “sd[space]” to search links in Anybox.

 For this workflow to work, Anybox needs to be running.

 ## Supported Actions